What is Cytolytic Vaginosis

 Our vagina naturally contains both good and bad bacteria in diverse strains and when these bacteria are in balance we enjoy the benefits of having a happy healthy vagina.

 However, sometimes a single strain of our good protective bacteria becomes overgrown and it acts like a pathogen.
 Typically, lactobacilli are meant to lower our pH from becoming too high.
-But in this case it causes our vaginal pH to become too low which then causes pain and burning.
+But in this case, it causes our vaginal pH to become too low which then causes pain and burning.

-Many women with CV experience pain and discomfort because an acidic environment can cause burning, inflammation plus cause skin to slough off.
+Many women with CV experience pain and discomfort because an acidic environment can cause burning, and inflammation plus cause skin to slough off.
 This can present as white clumps in our discharge.

 Cytolytic Vaginosis symptoms often mimic thrush which is why we often see women being prescribed traditional thrush treatments (including boric acid suppositories).
-And when these don’t work, women are often treated as if they have a resistant type of thrush, and given even more thrush treatments which only makes things worse.
+When these don’t work, women are often treated as if they have a resistant type of thrush, and given even more thrush treatments which only makes things worse.

 It's not uncommon for years to go by with absolutely no relief for sufferers.
 And to everyone’s frustration the ‘thrush’ never shows up as positive in tests because ….. it’s NOT thrush at all!